Binary Tree Recursive/Level Traversal

 }

-The greatest advantage of this approach is its simplicity.
-Each time, you take the front element from the queue and then add its left and right child nodes to the queue, and that's it.
+The biggest advantage of this implementation is its simplicity.
+Each time, you take the front element of the queue and add its left and right child nodes to the queue, and that's it.

-However, the drawback of this approach is that it does not allow you to know the current node's level.
-Knowing the level of a node is a common requirement, such as when you need to collect nodes at each level or calculate the minimum depth of a binary tree.
+However, the disadvantage of this implementation is that it cannot determine which level the current node is on.
+Knowing the level of a node is a common requirement, for example, collecting nodes at each level or calculating the minimum depth of a binary tree.

-Therefore, although this approach is simple, it is not used often.
-The method introduced below is more commonly used.
+Therefore, although this implementation is simple, it is not used often.
+The implementation described below is more common.

-With slight modifications to the above solution, we arrive at the following approach:
+By slightly modifying the above solution, we arrive at the following implementation:

 void levelOrderTraverse(TreeNode root) {